The Master Teacher's Secrets For Deepening Learning for All Students

 This learning guide contains 32 of the best strategies to deepen student learning and help create life-long learners.

-The strategies taught in this book are concise seven-minute readings.
-Readers are encouraged to stop and record their reflections in a personal learning journal that is provided.
+With space for notes and journaling questions, readers are encouraged to stop and record their reflections after each strategy.
 This allows them to practice what they have learned and reflect upon it repeatedly.

 It is a book with a goal—to make the application of these core principles as easy as possible and a permanent part of each teacher’s repertoire of skills and to deepen teachers’ own learning of what they do and how they do it.